pdhoopr/gps-to-gpx/README.md

 ### Parameters

-1. `waypoints` (*Array*): Required.
+1. `waypoints` (*array*): Required.
 An array of GPS waypoint data.
 Each point should be an object containing, at the very least, keys representing a coordinate's latitude and longitude values.
 These keys are assumed to be "latitude" and "longitude" by default, but can be customized (see `options`).

-2. `options` (*Object*): Optional.
+2. `options` (*object*): Optional.
 An object literal of options that customize/override the default library settings.
 If any options are omitted, the settings will use the default values listed below:
   - `activityName`: "Everyday I'm hustlin'"
   - `eleKey`: 'elevation'
   - `latKey`: 'latitude'